Click on an individual question to show / hide the answer for that particular question. Click the

 How do I get involved in volunteering with my dog?

-- Locally, West Michigan Therapy Dogs, Inc., provides training, testing, and evaluations for membership which includes liability coverage for volunteer teams.
+- West Michigan Therapy Dogs, Inc., provides prescreens, training, testing, and competency evaluations for WMTD volunteers.
+Liability coverage is provided for active volunteer teams participating in approved WMTD visits.

 Where can I volunteer with my dog?

-- Schools, nursing homes, hospitals, libraries, community and residential facilities are typical examples where therapy dog programs may be found.
-Requirements to participate in a therapy animal program vary from facility to facility.
-The facilities that West Michigan Therapy Dogs Inc. volunteers visits may require orientation, background checks, health certificates, or photo IDs for you and your dog.
+- Requirements to participate vary from facility to facility and may require additional orientations, background checks, health certificates, or photo IDs for you and your dog.